We’re always thinking of new ways to have a hands-on, minds-on education. Explore our newest majors.

-Listed by Southern Living magazine as one of the best college towns in the South, Blacksburg is a special place that many Hokies don't want to leave.
+Listed by Southern Living magazine as one of the best college towns in the South, Blacksburg is a special place.

-Because of its reasonable cost of living, safety, moderate climate, and abundant leisure activities, Blacksburg is consistently ranked among the country's ideal places to live, a best small place for business and careers, and a No. 1 town to raise kids.
-Many Hokies stay after graduate, or return later in their careers, because they just can't get enough.
+Its reasonable cost of living, safety, moderate climate, and abundant leisure activities, make the community an ideal place to raise a family, and a best small place for business and careers.
+Many Hokies stay after they graduate, or return later in their careers, because they just can't get enough.

 Blacksburg is a social college town where the farmers market and coffee shops are just as busy as the sports-themed establishments.
 From unique shopping and dining and historical attractions to a thriving arts scene and trails and parks, Blacksburg has something for everyone.

 Historic downtown Blacksburg, a 16-square-block area known locally as Sixteen Squares, honors the town's rich heritage and features more than 150 stores, art galleries, and restaurants, as well as the popular Blacksburg Farmer's Market.
 The College Avenue Promenade, a lively pedestrian mall where downtown and campus intersect, is home to a variety of festivals, events, and performances throughout the year.
 The Lyric Theatre hosts movies at discount prices and live events.
 In spring 2014, a combination IMAX cinema and bowling alley opened at First & Main.
 At the edge of Main Street and campus, Virginia Tech’s Moss Arts Center hosts world-class performances.

 We don’t just live in the moment.
 Both Blacksburg and Virginia Tech are leaders in environmental sustainability.